Zucchini Muffins

 Zucchini Muffins Recipe

-I’m so excited to share this quick and easy Zucchini Muffins recipe with you today.
-My garden is overflowing with zucchini this year since I learned how to hand-pollinate the flowers on the plants!
-If you missed my sable paintbrush trick, then you’ll want to go to this post: How To Grow Squash.
-And yes, these muffins are moist, light, and fluffy, and sure to please any palate.
+I’m excited to share this quick and easy Zucchini muffin recipe today.
+If you’re having trouble growing squash, that will change once you learn how to hand-pollinate the flowers on the plants!
+If you missed my sable paintbrush trick, you’ll want to go to this post: How to Grow Squash.
+And yes, these zucchini muffins are moist, light, and fluffy, they’re sure to please any palate.
+I particularly like the moisture in the muffin texture and the delightful flavor.

-It’s crazy because I couldn’t figure out why I couldn’t grow zucchini.
+It was frustrating at first because I couldn’t figure out why I couldn’t grow zucchini.
 We all have tons to give away, right?
-Well, not me for the last 4-5 years.
-This year I totally replaced my soil and found what really works here in the desert.
-Then I bought the best seeds from this company: SeedsNow
+Well, not me about eight years ago.
+Then, I bought the best seeds from this company: SeedsNow .
+Plus, because bees were almost non-existent in my Southern Utah neighborhood, they weren’t pollinating.

 Zucchini Muffins Recipe